Richard Cork

 Richard Cork (born 25 March 1947) is a British art historian, editor, critic, broadcaster and exhibition curator.
 He has been an art critic for the Evening Standard, The Listener, The Times and the New Statesman.
 Cork was also editor for Studio International.
 He is a past Turner Prize judge.

 Early life

 Richard Cork was educated at Kingswood School, Bath (1960-1964).
-He read art history at the University of Cambridge and was awarded his doctorate in 1978.
+He read art history at Trinity Hall, Cambridge, and was awarded his doctorate in 1978.